dannydoritoeth/awai/hr-copilot/worklog/path/5-Generation Script and Prompting.md

 #### 1. `generateEntityData`

-**Purpose:** Generate structured data for any entity type
+**Purpose:** Generate structured data for any entity type with filter context support

 **Steps:**
 1. Load entity and related data
-2. Find semantic matches and relationships
+2. Apply filter context if provided
 3. Generate entity-specific data
-4. Store in `generated_content` with embeddings
+4. Store in `generated_content` with embeddings and filter metadata

 **Base Prompt Template:**
 ```md